aionnetwork/aion-docs/developers/guided-workflow.md

 ## Testing

 You may have been able to get up to this point without having to do much testing.
-Test-driven development (TDD) is important in any programming disciple, but especially more-so in blockchain application development.
+Test-driven development (TDD) is important in any programming disciple, but especially more-so in dApp development.

 Review the [end-to-end testing guide](/developers/basics/test-and-debug/end-to-end/) to get a solid understanding of how to run tests within IntelliJ.